dungeons-of-moria/umoria/docs/faq.md

     Fire Ball                72
     Wand of Drain Life       75

-A wand of wall building will do `4d8` damage to any creature buried in the wall (except one that moves through walls), and will kill any immobile creature.
-On the creature's next turn, it will attempt to move out of the wall, and if it is unable to do so, it will take `10d8` damage and dig its way out.
+A _wand of wall building_ will do `4d8` damage to any creature buried in the wall (except one that moves through walls), and will kill any immobile creature.
+On the creatures' next turn, it will attempt to move out of the wall, and if it is unable to do so, it will take `10d8` damage and dig its way out.

     Wand of Light / Staff of Starlight  2d8 (if sensitive) Stone to Mud                        100 (if sensitive)